 Christmas at the Anatole, featuring Peppermint Park

 Near the downtown area is an upscale hotel you’ll want to visit – the Hilton Anatole.
-While there’s no need to be a hotel guest to experience the Christmas activities, guests are given guaranteed access, while non-guests must grab the limited amount of tickets available to the public.

 But there’s more…